 5. You should always listen to your gut

 Not sure how to?
-The best way to develop your intuition is to start listening to your own feelings.
-Think of a time when you absolutely knew something was right or wrong and you listened to that feeling.
-Consider this... how did you know?
+The best way to develop your intuition is to start listening to your feelings.
+Think of a time when you knew something was right or wrong, and you listened to that feeling.
+Consider this: how did you know?
 How did you feel in your body?
 Was there a voice?
 Did your stomach do a flip?

-It sounds ridiculous but to develop your gut instincts, you have to learn to recognise the way your body and mind responds to those feelings.
-That way, you'll get better at relying on your own hunches.
+To develop your gut instincts, you have to learn to recognise the way your body and mind responds to those feelings.
+That way, you'll get better at relying on your hunches.

 6. Be wary and question people's motives

-Most freelancers or agency owners are friendly and harmless, keen to make your acquaintance and build a helpful network on their own doorstep.
-However, there are also those who might try to manipulate and take what they need from you – even if that's one of your own clients.
+Most freelancers or agency owners are friendly and harmless, keen to make your acquaintance and build a helpful network on their doorstep.
+However, some might try to manipulate and take what they need from you – even if that's one of your clients.

-It goes without saying, business can be cut-throat and you have to be wary if you want to survive.
+Business can be cut-throat, and you have to be wary if you want to survive.
 By all means, be friendly and open to making new relationships, but remember that some may not have your best interests at heart.

-If you're a good soul, it's hard to adapt to this competitive environment and employ traits that don't suit your personality, but you have to get savvy at understanding people's motivations and why they want to know more about you, who you work with and what you do.
+If you're a kind soul, it's hard to adapt to this competitive environment and employ traits that don't suit your personality.
+Still, you have to get savvy at understanding people's motivations and why they want to know more about you, who you work with, and what you do.